 Marina Shay is a New York–based actor, playwright, and teaching artist whose work spans stage, screen, and new-play development.

 Her recent work includes The Book Club Play at Cincinnati Playhouse, the world premiere of An Old Fashioned Family Murder with Sally Struthers, the one-woman show JBKO, and the indie film Floor, which premiered at the Art of Brooklyn Film Festival.
-She has also appeared regionally at the Guthrie Theater, Cleveland Play House, Syracuse Stage, Alabama Shakespeare Festival, Geva Theatre, Virginia Stage, Capital Repertory Theatre, Gulfshore Playhouse, Trinity Repertory Company, and numerous theaters across the country.
+She has also appeared regionally at the Guthrie Theater, Cleveland Play House, Syracuse Stage, Alabama Shakespeare Festival, Geva Theatre, Virginia Stage, Capital Repertory Theatre, Gulfshore Playhouse, Trinity Repertory Company, and numerous other theaters across the country.

 Marina holds an MFA in Acting from Brown/Trinity Rep.